NysB/belly-button-challenge/README.md

 ## Content
 In this repository, you will find:

-Resources folder: containing the xxx
+- Resources folder: containing two datasets (i.e. excel files) retrieved from http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/
-Result folder: containing the xxx
+- Result folder: containing the xxx

 ## Result
+-